Naughty BitsJohn Haber

 Bill Henson, Nathalie Djurberg, Judith Eisler, and Nan Goldin

 My, artists are getting naughty again.
 And this time—unlike, say, Andres Serrano when it comes to desecrating Christian symbols—they really mean it.
-Then again, this time it concerns sex, drugs, and rock and roll.
+Then again, this time it concerns sex, drugs, and rock 'n' roll.
 Americans always prefer sex to sacrilege.

 Several artists this spring, including Bill Henson and Nathalie Djurberg, range from dark to comic views of the action.
 Judith Eisler gets hers on more elusively, in a kind of film noir in living color.
 Last, Nan Goldin frankly unfolds two lives that led to her drug-ridden art—her own and a family suicide.
 She makes no effort to mask her traces, and not even her hints of martyrdom and self-justification can cushion a wrenching exhibition.